josueal1/Parstagram/README.md

 ### Notes for Part I

-Getting started with this project was pretty obscure because I totally was unaware that we had to start from 'scratch' Also, it was pretty difficult to find this CodePath URL https://guides.codepath.com/ios/Configuring-a-Parse-Server#1-overview
+Getting started with this project was pretty obscure because I totally was unaware that we had to start from 'scratch'.

+Also, it was pretty difficult to find this CodePath URL https://guides.codepath.com/ios/Configuring-a-Parse-Server#1-overview